christianbator/Leo/README.md

 ## Idea
 The goal is get interruptible, point-to-point animations between line chart data sets regardless of the difference in number of data points.

-To do this, I think we should imagine a line that we can grow, shrink, and bend into as many segments as we want at any given time.
+To do this, I think we should imagine a line that can grow, shrink, and bend into as many segments as we want at any given time.

-A simple way to think about it is given the two interesting cases, either:
+A simple way to think about it is given the two cases:
 1. The target has more data points
 2. The source has more data points